awsdocs/amazon-connect-admin-guide/doc_source/phone-number-requirements.md

 Country regulations often require a local office address and specific identification documents to purchase and own a phone number\.
 The address that you provide can be the business or personal address where the phone numbers are used\.

 Following is a list of ID requirements by country\.
+When you [request an international number](special-request.md), we'll work with you to submit your documents\.

 ## Australia<a name="australia-regulations"></a>